Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 The SSL protocol encrypts data transmitted between a server and a client, which denies attackers a chance to intercept this traffic.
 Whenever a client attempts to connect to a server, the authentication\validation procedure starts.

-* The client starts the process by sending the `“Client Hello”` message along with its portion of a cryptographic key.
+* The client starts the process by sending the `"Client Hello"` message along with its portion of a cryptographic key.
-* The server responds with the `“Server Hello” - server key portion - key agreement protocol - SSL certificate - “Server Finished”` sequence.
+* The server responds with the `"Server Hello" - server key portion - key agreement protocol - SSL certificate - "Server Finished"` sequence.
 The key agreement protocol allows both parties to agree on an encryption key in safe way, without a third-party participating in the process.
 * The client checks the server’s SSL certificate legitimacy, and proceeds to combining the encryption key from client and server key portions.
 This final key is used to cypher data.